 Pamela Banta Lavenex, Associate Professor

-Pamela Banta Lavenex has been an Associate Professor in Psychology at UniDistance Suisse since 2020.
+Pamela Banta Lavenex is an Associate Professor of Psychology and Dean of the Faculty of Psychology at UniDistance Suisse.

 Pamela Banta Lavenex has an extensive and varied academic background.
 She has a PhD in Neuroscience from the University of Arizona in the United States, where her research focused on investigating the neurobiological bases of cognitive abilities in budgerigars, utilizing cognitive neuroscience and comparative psychology techniques.
 She completed post-doctoral research at the MIND Institute (Medical Investigation of Neurodevelopmental Disorders) at the University of California in Davis, where she studied the development of memory and the hippocampus in monkeys.